 Flavor has invoked powerful sensory experiences that an individual experience can only appreciate; it’s not something you can see or touch, but it is something you must feel and taste for yourself.
 The role of flavorist is to recreate those experiences at the accurate molecular level and chemical compound, allowing consumers to enjoy their favorite drinks and taste new flavors that would otherwise be a rarity to experience.
 Beyond all of the complex regulatory definitions, procedures, and paperwork, that’s what the true magic of flavor development can do for its consumers.

 How we perceive the tastes of food and beverage products and other substances is based on senses, including taste, touch, and smell.
 And natural and artificial flavors are innovative discoveries in the flavor science world.

-Many people may have many questions about the quality control in creating processes or side effects to health or sustainabilities.
-This article provides a clear answer for these worries, so people will find it comfortable to regularly use these ingredients in manufacturing food and beverage.
+Many people may have many questions about quality control in creating processes or side effects on health or sustainability.
+This article provides a clear answer to these worries, so people will find it comfortable to regularly use these ingredients in manufacturing food and beverage.